Sparse Partially Collapsed MCMC for Parallel Inference in Topic Models: Introduction

-Partially collapsed and uncollapsed samplers for LDA are noted in \citet{Newman2009}, but quickly dismissed because of lower MCMC efficiency than the collapsed sampler.
-Integrating out parameters gives in general a more efficient MCMC sampler \citep{liu1995covariance}, but how much the efficiency is increased by collapsing parameters is model-specific and must here be weighed against the benefits of parallelization.
-We show empirically that the efficiency loss from using a partially collapsed Gibbs sampler for LDA compared to a fully collapsed Gibbs sampler is actually very small.
-This result is consistent across different well-known datasets and for different model settings, a result similar to that found by \citet{NIPS2014_5531} for LDA models using GPU parallelization.
-Furthermore, we show theoretically, under some mild assumptions, that despite the additional sampling of the $\Phi$ matrix, the complexity of our sampler is still only $O(\sum_{i}^{N}K_{d(i)})$ where $N$ is the total number of tokens in the corpus and $K_{d(i)}$ is the number of existing topics in the document of token $i$.
-Note that an alternative partially collapsed sampler where $\Phi$ is integrated out instead of $\Theta$ (or a fully uncollapsed sampler) will not enjoy the same theoretical scalability with respect to corpus size.
-We also propose a Metropolis-Hastings based sampler with complexity $O(N)$, similar in spirit to that of light-LDA \citep{2014arXiv1412.1576Y}.
+Partially collapsed and uncollapsed samplers for LDA are noted in \citet{Newman2009}, but quickly dismissed because of lower MCMC efficiency compared to the collapsed sampler.
+However, the efficiency improvement resulting from collapsing parameters is model specific and must here be weighed against the benefits of parallelization.
+We show empirically that the efficiency loss from using a partially collapsed Gibbs sampler for LDA compared to a fully collapsed Gibbs sampler is small.
+This result is consistent across different well-known datasets and for various model settings, a result similar to that found by \citet{NIPS2014_5531} for LDA models using GPU parallelization and by \citet{ishwaran2001gibbs} in the context of Dirichlet process mixtures.
+Furthermore, we show theoretically, under some mild assumptions, that despite the additional sampling of the $\Phi$ matrix, the complexity of our sampler is still only $O(\sum_{i}^{N}K_{d(i)})$, where $N$ is the total number of tokens in the corpus and $K_{d(i)}$ is the number of existing topics in the document of token $i$.
+Importantly, the alternative partially collapsed sampler where $\Phi$ is integrated out instead of $\Theta$ (or a fully uncollapsed sampler) will not enjoy the same theoretical scalability with respect to corpus size.
+We also propose a Metropolis-Hastings based sampler with complexity $O(N)$, similar in spirit to that of light-LDA \citet{yuan2015lightlda}.

-Several extensions and refinements of the partially collapsed sampler is developed to decrease the sampling complexity of the algorithm.
-For example, we propose a Gibbs sampling version using the Walker-Alias tables proposed in \citet{li2014reducing}, something that is only possible using an partially collapsed sampler.
+Several extensions and refinements of the partially collapsed sampler are developed to reduce the sampling complexity of the algorithm.
+For example, we propose a Gibbs sampling version using the Walker-Alias tables proposed in \citet{li2014reducing}, something that is only possible using a partially collapsed sampler.
 We also note that partial collapsing makes it possible to use more elaborate models on $\Phi$ for which the fully collapsed sampler cannot be applied.
 As an example, we develop a spike-and-slab prior in the Appendix where we set elements of $\Phi$ to zero using ordinary Gibbs sampling, a type of topic model that previously has been shown to improve topic model performance using variational Bayes inference methods \citep{chien2014bayesian}.